divDyn/r-package/README.md

 # divDyn
-R package for quantifying diversity dynamics using fossil sampling data (v0.6.1)
+R package for quantifying diversity dynamics using fossil sampling data

 ## News
-- I re-uploaded the package to the CRAN servers (including a minor update with a new function and some help file corrections), but it will likely take more than a week until you can use the regular package installing routines.
-The section 'Installing' below will guide you through the installation process in a different way.
-I will keep you posted when the binaries are accesible for the different architectures.
+- The package is published on the CRAN servers (v0.6.1).
+You can install it with the regular installation procedure, by running:
+`install.packages("divDyn")`
+from the R console.

+Note that it takes more than a week until something submitted to CRAN is actually available to the end-users.
+Therefore, I will upload the newest version to github first, which will be then accessible from CRAN.
+As the package is still under intensive development, I recommend you to use the newest updates.

 - The preprint describing the package is uploaded to bioRxiv.
 You can download it from here: http://biorxiv.org/cgi/content/short/423780v1.
 If you decide to use the methods implemented in this package, please refer to this document.
 The examples implemented in this manuscript are elaborated in this vignette: https://github.com/adamkocsis/ddPhanero/blob/master/doc/0.3/dd_phanero.pdf

 ## About the package